Kodkollektivet/documents/stadgar/statutes.md

 ## §3.2.2 Summons

-An invitation to the big meeting, and a preliminary agenda, must be posted on the association's website at least two (2) weeks before the scheduled date.
+A call to a big meeting, as well as a preliminary must be posted  posted on the association's Internet presence, e.g. Social Media, internal communication tool or website, at least two (2) weeks before the due date.  (ed.
+2019)

 ## §3.2.3 Agenda